benhutchison/prickle/README.md

 - cls: the concrete class of a pickled object
 - val: identifies the fields of a pickled object

+##Limitations

+* Prickle focuses on 2-way data transfer from object graph to pickled form and back.
+The pickled layout (ie the json) should be considered an implementation detail (issues #17 #21).
+* Objects must be unpickled with the corresponding type of pickler as they were pickled with (issue #15).

 ##Troubleshooting

 If you escape "Implicit Parameter Not Found" errors when you first use prickle on a non-trivial problem,